Thahniya/lil-expo/README.md

-# lil-expo
-Just experimenting with GitHub
+# My First GitHub Project
+I'm just learning how GitHub works. 🐙
+This is my first repository!